Recommended Eyewitness Procedures

 When inviting an eyewitness to attend a lineup procedure, the police should not provide any new information and should not suggest that the suspect who will be in the lineup has been arrested or that the culprit will be present.
 The eyewitness should be instructed that the lineup administrator does not know which person is the suspect, the culprit might not be in the lineup, and they have the option of responding "don't know."
 After making a decision, the eyewitness should be asked to state how confident they are in that decision, and the investigation will continue even if no identification is made.

-As soon as a witness makes an identification decision, whether positive or negative, they should be asked to provide a statement of confidence.
+As soon as a witness makes an identification decision, even if they do not make an identification, they should be asked to provide a statement of confidence.

 All aspects of the identification procedure, including prelineup instructions and witness statements of confidence, should be recorded on video.

-Avoid conducting a second identification procedure with the same suspect and eyewitness, whether or not the suspect was identified in the initial procedure.
+Avoid conducting a second identification procedure if the eyewitness has already taken part in an identification procedure involving the same suspect, regardless of whether or not the suspect was identified at the first procedure.

 Whenever possible, a lineup should be conducted instead of a showup.
 If a showup is necessary, it should include the procedural safeguards recommended for lineups, such as the removal of suggestive cues, a warning that the detained person may not be the culprit, video recording the procedure, and obtaining a confidence statement.